 HID Global was the first vendor certified under the program.
 HID announced that certification in September, saying its phone software complies with Calypso specifications on how to protect ticketing data stored in the smartphone’s wallet, thereby helping transport operators to prevent tickets from being duplicated, transferred or altered.
 HID also supplies readers for transit validators, and these have been or likely will be certified, as well.

 Not all transit agencies have waited for the certification program to be officially complete.
 Wizway in early June announced that CTS, the transit agency serving the French city of Strasbourg, made its NFC mobile-ticketing service available to users of nearly all Android phones.
-And Brosse said in June that at least a couple of transit agencies serving large to mid-tier French cities already supported HCE.
+And Louis Brosse, head of Wizway, said in June that at least a couple of transit agencies serving large to mid-tier French cities already supported HCE.

 Insisting on Secure Chips